Hannah Kim: Awards and recognition

-She was awarded the Quality Knight Award of the year 1999 for Communication and Journalism.
+Kim was awarded the Quality Knight Award of the year 1999 for Communication and Journalism.
 The reasons for the award were:

 "In her journalistic work, Mrs. Hanna Kim discovered the required qualities of a professional, honest, warrior and ethical journalist.
 A meticulous collection of material from the field, cross-referencing, verification of the material and the presentation to the reader in the clearest and the most fluent manner, characterize her work throughout her professional career.
 In the course of her work, she covered various areas of Israeli social and political life: the exposure of concealed arms deals, and wrongs which caused to weak sectors of society such as immigrants, minorities and foreign workers.
 Particularly worthy of mention of her journalistic achievements in the expression and treatment of politics and the rule of law.
 In these areas, she demonstrated determination, courage and helped the readers understand the Israeli reality in its essence, despite the illusions of the politicians".